Field Notes

 It grabs attention fast.

-That's not how the system works.
+That is not how the system works.

 A Robux simulator is a website that visually shows a Robux generation animation.